Credit

 If credit card issuers have garnished your wages, you may already know that your credit score has been affected.
 However, you can rest easy knowing wage garnishment will not appear on your credit report.

-Having late Unsecured debt payments can dramatically decrease your FICO score.
+Having late unsecured debt payments can dramatically decrease your FICO score.
 Payment history accounts for a large percentage of your credit score calculation.
 If you’re interested in learning how to improve a bad credit score after a credit card company files a lawsuit, keep reading.

 How Is a Credit Score Determined?

-Long gone are the days when credit approval was entirely based on personal bias.
 Credit scores allow financial institutions to make a lending decision based on your financial history.
 A credit score depends on the calculation of five financial categories.
 Take a look:

 Payment History

 Your payment history is the most crucial category for credit score calculation.
 This category accounts for 35% of your FICO score.
 If you constantly miss payments, your score can be severely damaged.
-Having bad credit scores can affect borrowing opportunities
+Having bad credit scores can affect borrowing opportunities.

 Total Debt

 The amount of debt you have makes up 30% of your total credit calculation.
 The less debt you have, the better your finances look to lenders.
-If you use more than 30% of your available credit line, your score will decrease, and creditors may consider you a financial risk.
-Minimizing the amount of money you borrow can also help you avoid debt collector calls.

 Length of Credit History

 The longer you manage financial accounts, the better your credit score will be.
 The length of your credit history accounts for 15% of your credit score.
-Successfully managing your finances for long periods can make you look financially responsible to creditors.
-Opening new accounts may disrupt this category but may not significantly alter your score.

 New Credit Inquiries

 Applying for too many loans within one year can decrease your credit score.
 New credit inquiries affect 10% of your credit calculation.
-If you want a new rewards card or line of credit, consider how it will affect your financial life.

 Credit Mix

 The type of loans you have will affect your score by 10%.
 Ideally, you should have both revolving credit and installment loans.
-Being able to manage different types of financial accounts can successfully demonstrate your financial responsibility to lenders.

 References:

-Can Credit Card Companies Garnish My Wages?
+3. Can Credit Card Companies Garnish My Wages? | Equifax

-What Do I Do If I Am Served With a Summons for a Court Appearance?
+4. What Do I Do If I Am Served With a Summons for a Court Appearance? | Archovic Law

-If Your Wages Are Garnished: Your Rights
+5. If Your Wages Are Garnished: Your Rights | Nolo